Why Moms Worry and How To Let It Go

 My son’s arms and legs were covered with a worrisome rash.
 So I took him to the doctor and was assured I shouldn’t be concerned.

-The red splotches peppering his body was not dangerous or contagious, but it would take ten days to a month to go away.
+The red splotches peppering his body were not dangerous or contagious, but it would take ten days to a month to go away.
 The doctor showed me on the computer what it was and even other possibilities of what it could be and explained why he ruled out each other option and narrowed down his diagnosis.
-The doctor was confident, intelligent and thorough in his explanation; I left his office feeling relieved.
+The doctor was confident, intelligent, and thorough in his explanation; I left his office feeling relieved.

-But then, a few days I worried as a drove to work.
+But then, a few days later, I worried as a drove to work.
 Then again, as I drove home.
 And when I tucked my son into bed.
 Then, the next morning.
 (You see where this is going…)

 I know it isn’t good for me – it isn’t good for any of us moms.
 Web MD talks about how worrying increases anxiety and unrealistic fears (Check and check.)
 Web MD continues: